 The Earth formed out of stardust 5 billion years ago...
 After a few hundred million years, bacterial life emerged, eventually (1 billion years ago) giving rise to plants and animals.
 Time and again, continents rose into the sky and sank below the sea, collided with each other and broke apart.
 A vast sea covered northern Arizona & southern Utah 275 million years ago.
 Sediments from that sea formed the Kaibab Limestone – the white rock visible on the canyon wall opposite the labyrinth.
 While the region slowly rose to sea level and over 1 mile above it, mammals came into being (200 million years ago), eventually (60 million years ago) giving rise to monkeys & apes.

-About 1 million years ago a series of lava flows occurred along a west-east line that followed the southern edge of Observatory Mesa, present-day Dale Avenue, and the southern edge of Cherry Hill/McMillan Mesa - all now parts of uptown Flagstaff, Arizona.
-Rivers of lava flowed southward across the Kaibab Limestone.
-One of those lava rivers flowed from what is now uptown, through what is now the Southside neighborhood, and stopped after about a mile.
+About 1 million years ago lava flowed from the Dry Lake volcano (about 4 miles southwest of town) eastward in a riverbed that ran near present-day Butler Avenue.
+Due to the weight of the advancing lava flow, it spread south into the river's north-flowing tributaries (upstream in those tributaries).
 No human saw this happen.
-Humans first appeared in Africa 200,000 years ago, and spread throughout the world, reaching the Americas about 15,000 years ago.
+Humans first appeared in Africa 250,000 years ago, and spread throughout the world, reaching the Americas about 18,000 years ago.
 Then, with no communication between continents, people in Asia, Africa, Europe, and the Americas started farming 12,000 years ago, building cities about 6,000 years ago, and creating labyrinths 3,000 years ago.
 A few of those people built this labyrinth, and they built it for you.
 Enjoy it.
 Feel the love.
 Pass it on.
 Pay it forward.

-The Toe of the Flow labyrinth is built atop the southern toe of the 1-million-year-old lava river described in the last paragraph.
+The Toe of the Flow labyrinth is built atop the southern tip of one of the upstream toes of the 1-million-year-old lava river described in the last paragraph.
 If you access the labyrinth from the Sinclair Wash trailhead on Lone Tree Road, you will see the full thickness of the advancing flow above the trail (on your left).
 The labyrinth is made of about 15 tons of lichen-covered boulders, all gathered within 200 feet of the site.
 Each boulder is a bit of froth from the top of that flow.
 The path length is a quarter mile (round trip).

 There are many labyrinth designs.
 The Toe of the Flow labyrinth uses a "Gossembrot" design, so named because the pattern was recorded (and perhaps designed) by Sigmund Gossembrot of Augsburg, Germany in 1480.
 The Gossembrot pattern was taped on a plaza in Germany for a few days in 2012, and it has been printed on canvas for temporary indoor use, but this is the only known